What To Watch On Disney+

 2) The Simpsons

 This classic animated sitcom is one of the most popular series on Disney+.
 It’s set in Springfield, the average American town, the show focuses on the antics and everyday adventures of the Simpson family; Homer, Marge, Bart, Lisa and Maggie, as well as a virtual cast of thousands.
 Since the beginning, the series has been a pop culture icon, attracting hundreds of celebrities to guest star.
 The show has also made a name for itself in its fearless satirical take on politics, media and American life in general.
-There are over 700 episodes of this classic animated series, as it’s been a constant hit each and every year.
+There are over 700 episodes of this classic animated series, as it’s been a constant hit each and every year, plus there are multiple new seasons coming for years to come.

 1) Grey’s Anatomy